|

-Oregon's northern latitude brings long hours of summer sunshine
+brings long hours of summer sunshine to its more than 33,000

-to its more than 20,000 vineyard acres, allowing a wide
+vineyard acres, allowing a

-variety of wine grapes to grow throughout the many winegrowing
+wide variety of wine grapes to grow

-regions of the state.
-In the western part of Oregon, occasional marine breezes breach the Coastal
+Oregon, occasional marine breezes breach the Coastal

-range and help moderate the climate in inland valleys, causing the ripening process
+range and help moderate the climate in inland valleys, causing the

-conditions encourages complex fruit flavors, aromatics and
+combination of these conditions encourages complex fruit flavors,

-nuances in Oregon-grown wines and complexities that
+aromatics and nuances in Oregon-grown wines and complexities that

 allow Oregon wineries to compete well with other world-class